waynodiablo/Oystercard/pills/daily_confidence_survey.md

 # Daily confidence survey

-At the end of every day, your coach will send out a few questions that ask you how confident you're feeling about a certain skill or behaviour.
+At the end of each day, your coach will send out on Slack a few questions that ask you how confident you're feeling about a certain skill or behaviour.
 For example, "How confident do you feel about debugging?".

 You answer by clicking an emoji that represents one of four different answers: